Participating Universities Delhi Fair Nov 2019

 Situated in the heart of Bristol, the University is one of the 24 members of the research-intensive Russell Group.
 It is one of the original ‘red brick’ universities - six institutions founded in the major industrial cities of England - and regularly ranks among the best in the UK in major league tables.

 Bristol is one of the top 50 universities in the world (QS World Rankings 2020) with excellent graduate employment rates, and the completion rate is among the highest in the country (Times Good University Guide 2018).
-87% of students are awarded either a First or 2:1 (who completed their first degree in 2015/16).
+89% of students are awarded either a First or 2:1.

 24,000 students currently study at the University from more than 150 countries, with many courses offering the option to study abroad for a year or a semester.